mbmcmullen27/effective-c/README.md

     ptr = NULL;
     ```
 - (110) Starting with C99, the last member of a struct with more than one member can have _incomplete array type_, which means that the [array](./chapter-6/incomplete_array_type.c) has an unknown size.
-    - see CERT C rule MEM33-C for more information on allocatin and copying structures containing flexible array members
+    - see CERT C rule MEM33-C for more information on allocating and copying structures containing flexible array members

 - you can use [dmalloc](https://dmalloc.com/) to debug memory allocation issues. [example](./chapter-6/dmalloc.c)

 ### Chapter 7: Characters and Strings

-- (122) Instead of specifying a character encoding like java, each C implementation defines botha  _source character set_ in which source files are written and an _execution character set_ used for character and string literals at compile time
+- (122) Instead of specifying a character encoding like java, each C implementation defines both a  _source character set_ in which source files are written and an _execution character set_ used for character and string literals at compile time

-- (133) There is some risk that, if the string literal changes during maintenance, a string could unintentionally be changed to a character array with no terinating null character, particularly when the string literal is defined separately from the declaration \[...\] If you don't specify the bound of the array, the compiler will allocate sufficient space for the entire string literal, including the terminating null character.
+- (133) There is some risk that, if the string literal changes during maintenance, a string could unintentionally be changed to a character array with no terminating null character, particularly when the string literal is defined separately from the declaration \[...\] If you don't specify the bound of the array, the compiler will allocate sufficient space for the entire string literal, including the terminating null character.

 - (134) POSIX also defines several string-handling functions, such as strdup and strndup, that provide another set of string APIs you can use on POSIX-compliant platforms such as Linux and Unix (IEE Std 1003.1:2018)
     - **POSIX defines functions?
 So is it a library?
 What does it actually mean to be POSIX-compliant?**